6 minute read

 2. Security patches

-Another common vulnerability involves security patches.
+Another common data breach vulnerability involves security patches.
 In many cases, businesses are not aware that routine security patches for their firewalls, antivirus software or software platforms are out of date.
-Software and platform providers often release security updates for users to implement to ensure their software is up to date to protect against cyber attacks.
+Software and platform providers often release security updates for users to implement to ensure their software is up to date to protect against data breaches and cyber attacks.

 "You should complete every necessary security patch on all systems that are linked to your processing environment," said Hughes.
 "You can schedule these routinely so you don't have to worry about missing any necessary changes."